Illinois Compiled Statutes

 consideration to the nature and circumstances of the offense and to the

-that no significant relationship exists between the addiction or alcoholism of
+that no significant relationship exists between the substance use disorder of

-the individual and the crime committed, or that his imprisonment or periodic
+the individual and the crime committed, or that his or her imprisonment or periodic

 imprisonment is necessary for the protection of the public, and the court